Shazam213/drone-terrain-reconstruction-/README.md

 # Project
-Flying a drone over some terraing and to construct a 3D model of that terrain.
+Flying a drone over some terrain in ROS with a GPS and a Depth Sensor and to construct a 3D model of that terrain with the incorporation of the Point Cloud Library (PCL).

 <!-- TABLE OF CONTENTS -->
 ## Table Of Contents